axli-personal/note/README.md

 #### Current research

-* TypeScript basic
+* TypeScript basic [Now]

+  I will add some type, module and project knowledge of typescript.

+  Also I will add some es6 feature.

 * Vue3 with TypeScript [Now]

   Most of them are based on the `composition api` and it use it will bring many challenges.

-  I want to add more example in real project and try to use the `vite` to replace the `vue-cli`
+  I want to add more example in real project and try to use the `vite` to replace the `vue-cli`.

   I wil try my best to dive deeper in it In July and August.